Aaron-Bopp/TIM/30_Topics/32_Terms/faith.md

 #### <s class="topic-title">[[faith]]</s>

-The willpower that is needed to believe in something
+The willpower that is needed to believe in something and let it shape your [[worldview]].

 > [!wikipedia] [faith](https://en.wikipedia.org/wiki/Faith)
 >